Rotavirus is a highly contagious virus that causes diarrhoea and vomiting. These symptoms can lead to severe dehydration.

 Rotavirus infects the intestine (gut) causing gastroenteritis (inflammation of the stomach and intestines).

-Rotavirus is spread through direct contact with the faeces of an infected child or adult and from consuming food or touching surfaces that have been contaminated with the virus.
+Rotavirus is spread through direct contact with the faeces (poos or stools) of an infected child or adult and from consuming food or touching surfaces that have been contaminated with the virus.
 The rotavirus can survive outside the body including on the hands for several hours.
-It can also survive on hard surfaces, such as utensils, toys, and other objects, for many weeks.
+It can also survive on hard surfaces, such as a kitchen bench, utensils, toys, and other objects, for many weeks.

 Many different strains of rotavirus exist so it is possible to be infected more than once, even after being vaccinated.
 However, subsequent infections are usually less severe.